Skip to content

 Yale Univ.1

-Counties of interest used in estimate include: Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Webster, Winnebago, Woodbury and Worth in Iowa.
-Adams, Alexander, Bond, Brown, Calhoun, Cass, Clark, Clay, Clinton, Coles, Crawford, Cumberland, Edgar, Edwards, Effingham, Fayette, Ford, Franklin, Gallatin, Greene, Grundy, Hamilton, Hancock, Hardin, Henderson, Iroquois, Jackson, Jasper, Jefferson, Jersey, Jo Daviess, Johnson, Kane, Kankakee, La Salle, Lake, Lasalle, Lawrence, Macon, Madison, Marion, Marshall, Mason, Massac, Mclean, Menard, Monroe, Montgomery, Morgan, Moultrie, Perry, Piatt, Pope, Pulaski, Randolph, Richland, Saline, Sangamon, Scott, Shelby, St. Clair, Tazewell, Union, Vermilion, Wabash, Washington, Wayne, White, Will, Williamson, Winnebago and Woodford in Illinois.
+Counties of interest used in estimate include: Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jasper, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Marshall, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Webster, Winnebago, Woodbury and Worth in Iowa.
+Adams, Alexander, Bond, Brown, Calhoun, Cass, Clark, Clay, Clinton, Coles, Crawford, Cumberland, Edgar, Edwards, Effingham, Fayette, Ford, Franklin, Fulton, Gallatin, Greene, Grundy, Hamilton, Hancock, Hardin, Henderson, Iroquois, Jackson, Jasper, Jefferson, Jersey, Jo Daviess, Johnson, Kane, Kankakee, La Salle, Lake, Lasalle, Lawrence, Macon, Madison, Marion, Marshall, Mason, Massac, Mclean, Menard, Monroe, Montgomery, Morgan, Moultrie, Perry, Piatt, Pope, Pulaski, Randolph, Richland, Saline, Sangamon, Scott, Shelby, St. Clair, Tazewell, Union, Vermilion, Wabash, Washington, Wayne, White, Will, Williamson, Winnebago and Woodford in Illinois.
 Allen, Benton, Brown, Carroll, Cass, Clark, Clay, Crawford, Daviess, Dearborn, Decatur, Dekalb, Delaware, Dubois, Fayette, Floyd, Fountain, Franklin, Fulton, Gibson, Greene, Harrison, Henry, Huntington, Jackson, Jasper, Jay, Jefferson, Jennings, Knox, Kosciusko, La Porte, Lawrence, Madison, Marshall, Martin, Miami, Monroe, Noble, Ohio, Orange, Owen, Parke, Perry, Pike, Porter, Posey, Pulaski, Putnam, Randolph, Ripley, Rush, Scott, Spencer, St. Joseph, Starke, Steuben, Sullivan, Switzerland, Tippecanoe, Union, Vanderburgh, Vermillion, Vigo, Wabash, Warren, Warrick, Washington, Wayne, White and Whitley in Indiana.
 Cherokee, Franklin and Miami in Kansas.
 Breckinridge, Caldwell, Carroll, Crittenden, Daviess, Hancock, Hardin, Henderson, Jefferson, Livingston, Mccracken, Meade, Trimble and Union in Kentucky.
 Allegan, Berrien, Emmet, Ionia, Kalamazoo, Kent, Mackinac, Macomb, Mecosta, Missaukee, Monroe, Newaygo, Oceana, Ottawa, Saginaw and Wayne in Michigan.
 Cape Girardeau, Clark, Jefferson, Mississippi, Pemiscot, Perry, Scott, St. Charles, St. Louis and Ste.
 Genevieve in Missouri.
 Nance and Sarpy in Nebraska.
-Defiance, Lucas, Madison, Paulding and Williams in Ohio.
-Grant, Jefferson, Kenosha, Milwaukee, Rock and Waukesha in Wisconsin.
+Butler, Defiance, Hamilton, Lucas, Madison, Paulding, Sandusky, Williams and Wood in Ohio.
+Grant, Jefferson, Kenosha, Milwaukee, Rock, Waukesha and Winnebago in Wisconsin.

 Get in touch